Q. Where is Trent Wind Farm located?

 A. AEP is responsible for the operation of the wind farm but has contracted with GE Wind Energy, the turbine manufacturer, for operation and maintenance services.

 A. The site is near a power transmission network.
-AEP built a short transmission line to the Eskota Substation, and from there, Luminant Energy moves the power generated at Trent Wind Farm across the state's transmission network to customers throughout the ERCOT system.
+AEP built a short transmission line to the Eskota Substation, and from there, the power generated at Trent Wind Farm moves across the state's transmission network throughout the ERCOT system.

 A. The American Wind Energy Association says, “Over the last 20 years, the cost of electricity from utility-scale wind systems has dropped by more than 80%.
 In the early 1980s, when the first utility-scale turbines were installed, wind-generated electricity cost as much as 30 cents per kilowatt-hour.
 Now, state-of-the-art wind power plants can generate electricity for less than 5 cents/kWh in many parts of the U.S., a price that is competitive with new coal- or gas-fired power plants.
 The National Renewable Energy Laboratory (NREL) is working with the wind industry to develop a next generation of wind turbine technology.
 The products from this program are expected to generate electricity at prices that will be lower still.”